-Although professional services firms purchase fewer direct materials than businesses in many other sectors, our commitment to managing our sustainability impacts extends beyond our direct operations.
-It’s an important element of our commitment to ‘doing the right thing’, and it’s aligned with our responsibilities as a signatory to the United Nations Global Compact, and the BITC Mayday commitments.
+Although professional services firms purchase fewer materials than businesses in many other sectors, we strive to manage our sustainability impacts beyond our direct operations.
+It’s an important part of our commitment to ‘do the right thing’, and it’s aligned with our responsibilities as a signatory to the United Nations Global Compact, and the BITC Mayday commitments.
 What’s more, suppliers play an important role in helping us to meet our core sustainability targets, so we collaborate for mutual benefit.

-Our business can only be as sustainable as the products we purchase from our suppliers, because by choosing to do business with them we’re tacitly supporting their business practices.
-So our suppliers’ performance can impact our reputation by association, which is a risk to our business.
+Our business can only be as sustainable as the products we purchase from our suppliers, and by choosing to do business with them we’re implicitly supporting their business practices, so our suppliers’ performance can impact our reputation by association, which is a risk to our business.
 In similar vein, it’s important that we listen and respond to any suppliers concerns to avoid interruptions to supply of the goods and services we require to run our business and to avoid any reputational risk from disagreements.

 Carbon Disclosure Project (CDP)

-We're working across the global network of PwC firms on an integrated Supplier Relationship Management programme.
-This focuses on increasing the value from our relationships with suppliers through collaboration, and a key activity is aligning the way we address supplier sustainability obligations across the network, focusing on continual improvement and innovation.
+We're working across the network of PwC territories on a global, integrated Supplier Relationship Management programme.
+This focuses on increasing the value from our relationships with suppliers through collaboration, and a key activity is aligning the way we address supplier sustainability obligations across the network, focusing on continuous improvement and innovation.

 A living wage employer

 In 2006, we introduced the London Living Wage for our on-site staff, including our suppliers.
-Set each year by the Mayor of London, the London Living Wage is a minimum hourly rate of pay, which is currently 26% above the UK minimum wage.
-In 2008 we chose to extend the concept with the introduction of a regional living wage, paying above the government-determined national minimum wage outside of London.
-We aligned this to The National Living Wage when it was introduced in November 2011 and all staff working permanently at our regional sites now receive 15% above the UK minimum wage.
+Set each year by the Mayor of London, the London Living Wage is a minimum hourly rate of pay, which is currently 41% above the UK minimum wage.
+In 2008, we extended the concept with the introduction of a regional living wage, paying above the government-determined national minimum wage outside of London.
+We aligned this to The National Living Wage when it was introduced in November 2011 and staff working permanently at our regional sites now receive 21% above the UK minimum wage.